zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 ******************

-The Zephyr kernel currently provides only the minimal subset of the standard C library require to meet the kernel's own needs, primarily in the areas of string manipulation and display.
+The Zephyr kernel currently provides only the minimal subset of the standard C library required to meet the kernel's own needs, primarily in the areas of string manipulation and display.

 Applications that require a more extensive C library can either submit